 - 6 cups cooked rice I use brown rice

-Pour mixture into a large pot over to cook over medium-high heat.
-Stir in tomato paste and sauce.
+Pour tomato mixture into pot of heated oil to cook the stir in tomato paste and sauce.
 Let this cook, stirring regularly and reduce heat to medium if it begins to splatter too much.

-The tomato mixture should be bubbling, thickened, and darker in color.
+After 10 minutes or so, the tomato mixture should become bubbly, thickened, and darker in color.
 Continue stirring to release more of the liquid.
-Once the chicken is browned to your liking, add the tomato mixture to it and stir to combine.
 The oil that cooked the chicken will cook the raw tomato taste out of the stew.

-Next, add back the liquid from cooking the chicken a bit at a time until you achieve your desired flavor.
-The bullion has a lot of salt so you may not need to add all of it.
+Next, taste test and salt the stew as necessary.
+The bullion has a lot of salt so you may not need to add much.

 Continue cooking until the stew reaches your desired consistency and some of the oil dissipates.
 If desired, spoon out any excess oil upon completion.